Kuuuube/kanjigrid/README.md

 - Config validation and safer loading to help prevent crashes.

-- Added option to copy kanji on click instead of searching in a browser.
+- Added option to copy kanji on click instead of searching in a web browser.

+- Added option to search in the Anki note browser instead of a web browser when clicking on kanji.

 - Added option for Additional Search Filters.